 I am a planner.
 This is an easy one for me to demonstrate.
 My daily routine involves planning and setting goals for the day.
 This skill is vital to our children’s future!
 They need opportunities to schedule their time, plan their days, and set goals.
 The greatest lessons will not necessarily come from achieving objectives but by having unmet goals or days that don’t go as planned.

-Give your child an agenda.
+Give your child an agenda like this one.
 Once a week, spend some time together writing in your agendas and setting goals for the week.
 Encourage your child to look at and assess their previous week before they start planning a new week.

 Being conscientious with money.